A Healthy Dose of Optimism

 by Elissa Sonnenberg, MSEd

 Take a close look at that glass of water.
 Half empty?
 Half full?
 What you see could make a difference, not only in your daily health, but in how long you live.
-In one 1960s study, participants who scored high on a pessimism scale turned out to have a 19% greater chance of premature death than those who scored more optimistically.
+One study highlighted how optimism or pessimism may affect, or even predict, your recovery from a major life event.
+Those who had a more positive outlook bounced back faster than those who did not.

 The Power of Optimism TOP

 Being optimistic is thought to prolong life because optimists tend to: